Thewbi/armos/Lesson02_C/README.md

 ### Initializing the stack

+Initializing the stack means to set a address into the stack pointer (sp) register.
+The assembly instructions that make use of the stack will automatically use the stack pointer register and assume that it points to a location in memory where data can be stored without overriding any important data.

+The stackpointer is set up in two lines of code.

 ```
 ldr     x1, =_start
 mov     sp, x1
 ```

-The variable \_start is a label defined in the assembler file itself and points to the first byte of the kernel code. ldr loads that address into x1. move then copies the value of x1 to sp. sp is the stack pointer.
+The variable \_start is a label defined in the assembler file itself and points to the first byte of the kernel code. ldr loads that address into x1. mov then copies the value of x1 to sp. sp is the stack pointer register.

 Now the stack pointer points to the beginning of the kernel code in memory.
 The stack pointer will grow downwards toward zero whereas the kernel code is layed out towards higher addresses.
 This means the stack will not grow into the kernel and it will not damage the kernel.

-The only issue is that the stack pointer register sp points to the first byte of the kernel.
+The only issue is that the stack pointer register sp points to the first byte of the kernel initially.
 How is the first byte not overriden when the stack is used for the first time?

-The answer is that the first stack instruction better be a push instruction and not a pop instruction.
+The answer is that
+the first stack instruction better be a push instruction and not a pop instruction.
 A pop instruction before a push instruction would be a programming mistake.
 So if it is assumed that a push happens first, then the stack pointer is decremented (stack grows downwords) and after that the value is pushed.